pagkly/Zed/Investopedia3/What Is a Listing Agreement.md

 What Is a Listing Agreement?
 ## What Is a Listing Agreement?

-A listing agreement is a contract under which a property owner (as principal) authorizes a real estate broker (as agent) to find a buyer for the property on the owner's terms, for which service [the owner pays a commission](https://www.investopedia.com/financial-edge/0611/understanding-real-estate-commissions-who-pays.aspx).
+A listing agreement is a contract under which a property owner (as principal) authorizes a real estate broker (as agent) to find a buyer for the property on the owner's terms, for which service [[the owner pays a commission]](https://www.investopedia.com/financial-edge/0611/understanding-real-estate-commissions-who-pays.aspx).

 ### Key Takeaways